rolandbernard/daro/README.md

 #### Regular expressions

 While regular expressions are not used for parsing the actual language, they are used in the code editor for syntax highlighting.
 This can be seen in `daro.ide.editor.CodeEditor`.
+Also, it is used to check user input within the game, for example to check the name of playgrounds.

 #### Thread signaling